-Legal counsels are authorised to deal with and decide on order for payment procedures in accordance with the procedures laid down in procedural legislation 1.1 Scope of procedure a) By means of documents, whatever their form, type or physical medium, signed by the debtor or bearing the debtor's stamp, mark or trade mark or any other sign, physical or electronic.
+Legal counsels are authorised to deal with and decide on order for payment procedures in accordance with the procedures laid down in procedural legislation

 1.1.1 What types of claims are eligible (e.g. only pecuniary claims, only contractual claims etc.)?